healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/components-omega-nc900-masticating-juicer-clvc16v0a000nyx885uz59599.jpg" alt="Components of the Omega NC900 masticating juicer" width="640" height="427">

-A well-thought-out design is key to making a juicer both long-lasting and dependable.
-When we look at a juicer's design, we focus on three main things.
-First up is how well it's made and how nicely its parts fit together, with close attention to the materials and the craftsmanship.
-Then, we take a look at the juicer’s size and how much space it takes up, keeping an eye out for designs that are smart with space without compromising on functionality.
-Lastly, we dive into how the blade or auger works, making sure it's great at getting all the juice out and can handle all sorts of fruits and veggies.
+We look at a juicer's design focusing on three key points.
+First is how well parts fit together, paying close attention to material quality and the craftsmanship.
+Then, we examine relative compactness that does not compromise on functionality.
+Lastly, we assess how the blade or auger works for efficient juicing, minimizing waste, and the variety of produce you can juice.

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/we-check-how-well-parts-fit-together-clvc16uzz000myx885hc41ks2.jpg" alt="We check how well the parts fit together" width="640" height="427">

 #### Build Quality & Fit - 50%

-We check if the juicer can withstand normal use without premature wear or damage.
-A juicer also gains points with a stylish design and polished finish, which add aesthetic appeal to the juicer, making it a desirable addition to any home.
+Over months of use, we assess whether a juicer can withstand everyday use without premature wear or damage.
+We note during testing whether parts fit well and that no rattling noise is heard.
+A juicer earns points for a polished or seamless, residue-free finish, and for a stylish design with aesthetic appeal.

 | Feature | Score |
 | --- | --- |